Join our team

 Are you an accomplished & highly skilled Case Manager or Occupational Therapist looking for an exciting new challenge?
 Becoming an expert witness with Jane James and Associates could be the career-enhancing role you seek.

-We are an inclusive, award-nominated, family-run business with over 35 years of experience in the medico-legal industry.
+We are an award-nominated, family-run business with over 35 years of experience in the medico-legal industry.
 We offer bespoke training and a dedicated internal expert liaison team to ensure your instructions run seamlessly.

 Benefits include: